-Next step: Review investor subscription agreements and disclosures for material information about the investor and its investment in the fund may also subscribe as a member or other equity holder, depending on the type of entity.
-No matter how an investor subscribes to a fund, the subscription agreement will provide key information regarding the investor, which a lender should confirm in its diligence review.
+Next Step: Review investor subscription agreements for material information about the investor and its investment in the fund

-Subscription agreements are generally form agreements entered into by each investor in a fund.
-Typically, an investor will subscribe to a fund as a limited partner, although an investor
+Subscription agreements are generally form agreements entered into by each investor in a limited partnership.
+Typically, an investor will subscribe to a fund as a limited partner, although an investor may also subscribe as a member or other equity holder.
+No matter how an investor subscribes to a fund, the subscription agreement will provide key information regarding the investor, which a lender should confirm in performing a diligence review.
+By executing a subscription agreement, an investor is agreeing to its rights and obligations in a fund's LPA, and is making representations and warranties to the fund, including confirmation that it is qualified to invest in the fund.

-In addition, investors typically must fill out an investor qualification statement or other investor questionnaire, and provide supplementary information and appropriate representations required by the sponsor.
-By executing a subscription agreement and providing investor disclosures, an investor is agreeing to its rights and obligations in a fund's LPA, and is making representations and warranties to the fund, including confirmation that it is qualified to invest in the fund.
-Lenders and counsel should review subscription agreements and investor disclosure documents for material information about the investor and its investment in the fund.
+Investors typically must fill out an investor qualification statement or other investor questionnaire, confirming that the investor is qualified under applicable laws to invest in the fund, and providing supplementary information and appropriate representations required by the sponsor.
+Lenders and counsel should review subscription agreements for material information about the investor and its investment in the fund:

 - Legal name of the investor.
 The legal name of the investor should be provided in the subscription agreement.
-Occasionally, investor lists provided by a fund manager include abbreviated names, which lenders should cross-check with the subscription agreement and confirm with the fund manager, to ensure the list is consistent with the subscription agreements.
-While a discrepancy may be the result of a typo or abbreviation, it may also reflect that the investor is actually a different party from the one expected by the lenders. - Capital commitment amounts.
-The amount of capital committed by the investor is provided in the subscription agreement.
-The list of investors provided by the fund manager typically indicates the total commitment pledged by each investor, and this commitment amount on the list of investors should be verified by checking the investor's subscription agreement.
-Any discrepancies should be addressed by the fund manager. - Acceptance of subscription.
-The general partner of the fund should expressly accept the capital commitment subscribed to by an investor, usually by countersignature to the subscription agreement.
-To that end, lenders and their counsel should ensure that they have copies of the fully executed and completed subscription agreements.
+Occasionally, investor lists provided by a fund manager include abbreviated names, which lenders should cross-check with the subscription agreement and confirm with the fund manager, to ensure the list is consistent with the subscription agreements. - Capital commitment amounts.
+The amount of capital committed by the investor is provided in the subscription agreement, and the list of investors provided by the fund manager typically indicates the total commitment pledged by each investor.
+This commitment amount on the list of investors should be verified by checking the investor's subscription agreement, and any discrepancies should be addressed by the fund manager. - Acceptance of pledges.
+The general partner of the fund should explicitly accept the capital commitment pledged by an investor.
+In the absence of an executed subscription agreement confirming the investor's subscription in the fund, the lender should follow up with the fund manager to confirm that the general partner has accepted the investor and to request a copy of a fully executed subscription agreement.
 Without general partner acceptance, the investor commitment may not be enforceable. - Parallel or feeder funds.
 A fund may occasionally have parallel or feeder funds that may be parties to the credit being extended by a lender.
-A subscription agreement should identify to which fund the investor made its capital commitment.
-Sometimes, an investor may have more than one subscription agreement if it is investing in multiple funds that will be borrowers under a credit agreement. - Notably, lenders and counsel should perform a general review of the subscription agreement, to ensure it has no provisions that may be adverse to a lender, such as any limits to an investor's obligations to fund its commitment.
-While many of these limitations are more often found in side letters (discussed below), they may seep into subscription agreements.
+A subscription agreement should identify to which fund the investor has pledged its capital commitment.
+Sometimes, an investor may have more than one subscription agreement if it is investing in multiple funds that will be borrowers under a credit agreement. - Subscription agreement review.
+Lenders and counsel should perform a general review of the subscription agreement to ensure that there are no provisions in the subscription agreement that may be adverse to a lender, such as any limits to an investor's obligations to fund its commitment.
+These are more often found in side letters.